BroadbandForum/usp-test/docs/index.typ

       }
     }
   ```
-+ Allow the EUT to send a SetResp.
++ Allow the EUT to send an Error.
 + Send a Get message to the EUT with a requested path of
   `Device.LocalAgent.Subscription.`.

 === Test Metrics <sec:test-metrics-19>

-+ The EUT sends a SetResp.
++ The EUT sends an Error.
-+ The SetResp contains an UpdatedObjectResults element.
++ The Error contains an appropriate error code and at least one
-+ The UpdatedObjectResults has an OperationStatus that is an element of
+  ParamError element.
+The ParamError element contains a `param_path` of
-  type OperationFailure.
-The OperationFailure contains an appropriate
-  error code and at least one UpdatedInstanceFailure element.
-The
-  UpdatedInstanceFailure has an affected\_path with a value of
-  'Device.LocalAgent.Subscription.\<instance identifier>.' for the
-  respective failed instance, and a single ParameterError element.
-The
-  ParameterError has a param element that indicates the InvalidParameter
+  'Device.LocalAgent.Subscription.\<instance identifier of relevant
-  parameter, and an appropriate error code.
+  object>.InvalidParameter' and an appropriate error code.
 + In the GetResp there are no Subscription instances with an
   'InvalidParameter' parameter.